Low Voltage Supply Chain Challenges: Case Study

 Impact on Production

-In 2022, companies experienced a supply chain interruption every 3.7 months on average.
+In 2022, companies experienced supply chain interruptions approximately every 3.7 months, highlighting the frequency of these challenges.

 The Role of Innovation: EPD as a Case Study

-• The integration of sophisticated ERP systems supports continuous improvement and adaptability to market shifts.
+EPD’s integration of sophisticated Enterprise Resource Planning (ERP) systems supports continuous improvement and adaptability to market shifts.

-• EPD has made significant strides in modernizing its supply chain with the implementation of Kanban replenishment methods, made-to-stock fabrication scheduling, and demand forecasting.
-These methods enable more efficient inventory management and order processing, ensuring that materials are available when needed and reducing lead times.
+Their adoption of Kanban replenishment methods, made-to-stock fabrication scheduling, and demand forecasting improves inventory management, ensuring materials are available when needed and reducing lead times.

 Future Trends in the Switchboard Supply Chain